ronwald/optimy/README.md

 ------A. SETUP------
 1. Install python
 2. Install pip package manager
-3. COnfigure the PATH variable
+3. Configure the PATH variable
        - Add both the Python installation directory and the Scripts directory under the installation directory into PATH.
 5. Install robot framework
        - pip install robotframework